andrasq/node-qprintf/Readme.md

     // qprintf-0.7.2 100k 'Hello 0123 world' ms:  22
     // qprintf-0.8.0 100k 'Hello 0123 world' ms:  22
     // qprintf-0.9.2 100k 'Hello 0123 world' ms:  17

-## Functions

-### qprintf.printf( format, [arg ...] )

-interpolate the arguments into the format string, and write the result to process.stdout

-### qprintf.sprintf( format, [arg1, arg2, ...] )

-interpolate the arguments into the format, and return the result

-### qprintf.vsprintf( format, argsArray )

-interplate the arguments array into the format string, and return the result

 ## Related Work